nswdpc/omnipay-nswcpp/README.md

 ### Silverstripe integration

-Installing the NSWPC Silverstripe CPP module will install this package.
-Please follow the configuration instructions in that module for Silverstripe setup.
+Installing the `nswdpc/silverstripe-nsw-customerpaymentsplatform` module will install this package, providing a NSW Government agency a frontend to take payments.

+Please follow the configuration instructions in that module for configuration and setup.

 ## Maintainers